Dieppe Raid: Yellow beach

 The mission for Lieutenant Colonel John Durnford-Slater and No. 3 Commando was to conduct two landings 8 mi east of Dieppe to silence the coastal battery Goebbels near Berneval.
 The battery could fire upon the landing at Dieppe 4 mi to the west.
 The three 170 mm and four 105 mm guns of 2/770 Batterie had to be out of action by the time the main force approached the main beach.

 The craft carrying No. 3 Commando, approaching the coast to the east, were not warned of the approach of a German coastal convoy that had been located by British "Chain Home" radar stations at 21:30.
 German S-boats escorting a German tanker torpedoed some of the LCP landing craft and disabled the escorting Steam Gun Boat 5.
 Subsequently, ML 346 (commanded by Lt.
 A.D.
 Fear RNVR DSC) and Landing Craft Flak 1 combined to drive off the German boats but the group was dispersed, with some losses.
 The commandos from six craft who did land on Yellow I were beaten back and, unable to safely retreat or join the main force, had to surrender.
-Only 18 commandos got ashore on Yellow II beach.
+Only 18 commandos under the command of Major Peter Young got ashore on Yellow II beach.
 They reached the perimeter of the battery via Berneval, after it was attacked by Hurricane fighter-bombers, engaging their target with small arms fire.
 Although unable to destroy the guns, their sniping for a time managed to distract the battery to such good effect that the gunners fired wildly and there was no known instance of this battery sinking any of the assault convoy ships off Dieppe.
-The commandos were eventually forced to withdraw in the face of superior enemy forces.
+The commandos were eventually forced to withdraw in the face of superior enemy forces (aboard ML346), and was effected with such haste that Major Young was unable to board the ship: he was towed part of the way to port, in the water, clinging to a line tied to ML 346's stern.